Oyer and terminer: Use in Scotland

-By the Treason Act 1708, the Crown had the power to issue commissions of oyer and terminer in Scotland for the trial of treason and misprision of treason.
+By the Treason Act 1708, the Crown had the power to issue commissions of Oyer and Terminer in Scotland for the trial of treason and misprision of treason.
 Three Lords of Justiciary had to be in any such commission.
-An indictment for either of the offences mentioned could be removed by certiorari from the court of oyer and terminer into the High Court of Justiciary.
+An indictment for either of the offences mentioned could be removed by certiorari from the court of Oyer and Terminer into the High Court of Justiciary.

-Commissions of oyer and terminer in Scotland have been exercised at various points in history, for example, the trial of Radicals during the "Radical War" of 1820.
+Commissions of Oyer and Terminer in Scotland have been exercised at various points in history, for example, the trial of Radicals during the "Radical War" of 1820.

 Use in the United States

-In the United States oyer and terminer was the name once given to courts of criminal jurisdiction in some states, including Delaware, Georgia, New Jersey and Pennsylvania.
+In the United States Oyer and Terminer was the name once given to courts of criminal jurisdiction in some states, including Delaware, Georgia, New Jersey and Pennsylvania.
 New York had courts of Oyer and Terminer for much of the 19th century, but these courts were abolished by a change in the state constitution, effective in 1896.
 The New York court's jurisdiction was the same as that of the Court of General Sessions or County Court, except that Oyer and Terminer had jurisdiction over crimes punishable by life imprisonment or death.
-In the antebellum period, oyer and terminer courts heard criminal cases against slaves, Native Americans and other disenfranchised defendants.